rbrummer-jhb/iamroot/aws-apis.md

 **'Documentation'** allows for documenting APIs.
 **'Binary Support'** adds support for sending files along with API requests;
 you have to register the file types here.

+## Creating a Resource

+A **'proxy resource'** catches all requests.
+**CORS**: Cross Origin Resource Sharing.
+> A security model that prevents a server from accessing resources from another server.
+> This is necessary for the client to speak to the API; it checks the headers.
+> CORS will create an 'OPTIONS' method & automatically configure the right headers
+> to send back to the client.
+You can see these headers in 'Integration Response' under
+> the resource's method response 'Header Mappings'.

+When creating a new Lambda function, the **handler** *(index.handler)* looks for the filename `index.` and the function name `.handler`.
+This handler `index.fn` looks for a file called `index` and a function within it called `fn`.
+You can define permissions for the function with **'Roles'**.

+You need to set CORS headers on all the methods involved.

+**'Lambda Proxy Integration'** in 'Integration Request' ensures that all the request data is sent and not just the request body.
+You can pass the complete request to Lambda.

+> Be sure to **save & deploy** code changes in Lambda.

+Lambda stores its logs in **'CloudWatch'**.

+Maybe it's a good practice to have Lambda only work with the data it needs.